 When applying for a balance transfer, you should continue to pay your credit card bill as usual, regardless of the status of the balance transfer.

-If you rely on the balance transfer alone, and the post date is a day late, it could ruin everything, and kill your 0% APR hopes for a long time.
+If you rely on the balance transfer alone, and the post date is a day late, it could ruin everything, and crush your 0% APR hopes for a long time.

-At this point you should know a little more about how a credit card balance transfer works and how it can save you a ton of money.
+At this point you should know a lot more about how a credit card balance transfer works and how it can save you a ton of money.

 (photo: Pink Sherbet Photography)